ibhagwan/dots/README-vim.md

-cb              " change (replace) backwards to the start of a word c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line C               " change (replace) to the end of the line c/pattern       " change (replace) to first occurrence of 'pattern' s               " delete character and substitute text (equal to `cl`) S               " delete line and substitute text (equal to `cc`)
+cb              " change (replace) backwards to the start of a word c0              " change (replace) to the start of the line c$              " change (replace) to the end of the line c/pattern       " change (replace) to first occurrence of 'pattern' s               " delete character and substitute text (equal to `cl`) S               " delete line and substitute text (equal to `cc`)